Frequently Asked Questions about health research and clinical studies

-Search the topics below to find answers to frequently asked questions about clinical trials and health research.
+Search the topics below to find answers to frequently asked questions about health research and clinical studies.

 Do you have a general question about research participation that is not listed here?
 Submit your question to email@example.com